THE MUSEUM of the Creative Process

 Relevance of the creative process

 Methodologically the process as the unit order is ‘the key that opens all doors, the master key of knowledge’.
 It is the common denominator of the social sciences.
 This concept has a dramatic role for education, psychology, religions and politics.
 It integrates knowledge across all domains of education.
-It improves agnostic psychology offsetting the medicalization of the field; it introduces four relational modalities as wellness diagnostic categories, a new diagnostic and therapeutic assessment, the Conflict Analysis Battery, and it demystifies religions while clarifying moral values.
+It improves agnostic psychology offsetting the medicalization of the field; it introduces four relational modalities as wellness diagnostic categories, a new diagnostic and therapeutic assessment, the Conflict Analysis Battery, and it demystifies religions while clarifying moral values as principles of science.
 The Moral Science has a crucial role in our contemporary times of an agnostic psychology unable to understand the divisive theistic moralities.
 The new unconscious defines morality as a science; it demystifies religions and empowers the spiritual value of the creative process.
 Understanding art and the process becomes the ultimate spiritual growth experience.

 THE MUSEUM'S educational program: Creativity and Power Management